i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 - Alice pairs her new outbound session to a new inbound session, both bound to the far-end destination (Bob).
-- Alice includes the binding information and signature, and a reply request, in the new session message sent to Bob.
+- Alice includes the binding information and signature, and a reply request, in the New Session message sent to Bob.
 - Bob pairs his new inbound session to a new outbound session, both bound to the far-end destination (Alice).
 - Bob sends a reply (ack) to Alice in the paired session, with a ratchet to a new DH key.
 - Alice ratchets to a new outbound session with Bob's new key, paired to the existing inbound session.